 The Conservation Action Team is a summer camp program for Yukon students in Grades 6-9.
 It offers outdoor adventure, learning about the environment, and hands-on conservation work.
 The CAT program features participants travelling to different parts of the Yukon for 8-12 days.

-Past destinations have included Fort Selkirk, the Dempster Highway region, the Burwash Uplands and Frances Lake and the Coal River Springs in the southeast.
+Past destinations have included Fort Selkirk, the Dempster Highway region, the Burwash Uplands, Stewart River, and Frances Lake and the Coal River Springs in the southeast.

 To see this year's camp dates, please consult the current CAT application form below.

 - What will I be doing if I join the team?

 - How long are the camps and when are they?

 - Is there a camp fee?

 - Do I need lots of fancy equipment?

 - I live in a rural community, can I be in the program?

 - Who leads the Team?